benmvp/slides/2017/fstoco/iso-react.md

 NOTES:
 - So that's it!
 - Wanted to thank Full Stack and James for invited me here to share with you
-- Also thank you for attending!
+- Also thank YOU for attending!
+- My goal is for you to learn at least one thing you can take away to be a better dev
 - Slides are available on Twitter and Blog
 - Ask questions on Twitter, via email or AMA!
-- Thanks!
+- Thanks and enjoy the rest of the conference!